Murshidabad violence: Reactions

 Leader of the Opposition Suvendu Adhikari commented on the incident via the social media platform X, describing the violence as a "premeditated act" by extremist elements.
 He stated that the events did not constitute a protest but were instead an attack on democratic institutions and governance, allegedly carried out by jihadist forces aiming to instill fear and disorder.
 Adhikari called for strict legal action against those responsible for the destruction of public property and for issuing threats to government officials.

-West Bengal Chief Minister Mamata Banerjee condemned the violence in Murshidabad and appealed for peace across all communities.
+Chief Minister of West Bengal Mamata Banerjee condemned the violence in Murshidabad and appealed for peace across all communities.
 She clarified that the state government would not implement the newly enacted Waqf (Amendment) Act, describing it as legislation brought by the central government, and questioned the need for protests in the state.
-In a message posted on X, Banerjee urged people of all religions to remain calm and refrain from engaging in any unrighteous behavior in the name of religion.
+In a message posted on X, Banerjee urged people of all religions to remain calm and refrain from engaging in any unrighteous behaviour in the name of religion.
 She warned against political parties allegedly trying to incite riots for political gain and assured that strict action would be taken against those responsible for the violence.

 West Bengal BJP president and Member of Parliament Sukanta Majumdar alleged that the state government, under Chief Minister Mamata Banerjee, was failing to take appropriate action during the violence in Murshidabad linked to protests against the Waqf (Amendment) Act.
 He accused the police of inaction, claiming they remained silent under the Chief Minister's directives.
 Majumdar further alleged that Banerjee was "trying to create a Bangladesh-like situation by threatening Hindus."
-He added that the party was in touch with central authorities and that the Union Home minister had been informed of the developments.
+He added that the party was in touch with central authorities and that the Union Home Minister had been informed of the developments.

 In May 2025, West Bengal Governor C. V. Ananda Bose submitted a report to the Union Ministry of Home Affairs on the Murshidabad riots, raising concerns about rising radicalisation and communal instability in the region.
-On 5 May 2025, Mamata Banerjee visited the riot-hit areas of Murshidabad district, where she publicly accused the BJP-led central government and the BSF of instigating communal violence.
+On 5 May 2025, Mamata Banerjee visited the riot-hit areas of the Murshidabad district, where she publicly accused the BJP-led central government and the BSF of instigating communal violence.